 To find out what are the 7 chords in the minor scale, and start to learn how to make a minor chord progression, we will use the Aeolian scale or minor scale to find out what chords we can play in our minor chord progressions.
 You need to create a chord or triad on each scale degree.
 And you do this by only using notes from the scale!

 How do you make a triad?
-When you make a chord, just skip one scale tone and choose the next one.
+You make a chord, by choosing one note and then you skip the next scale sten.
+You repeat this one more time.
 So for example in A minor, the chord on the first scale degree is A minor.
-And the notes are A-C-E. We skipped the tones B and D.
+The notes are A-C-E. We skipped the tones B and D.

 A aeolian harmonies